 State wide figures

-From July 2015 to June 2017, the major offence categories that showed significant upward trends were:
+- Between year ending June 2016 and 2015, the offence categories that showed a significant upward trend were:

 Local Government Area level figures